FRCTeam5458DigitalMinds/Training/Basics.md

 ## 1st Section of Code - Include Statements:
 Include files (aka includes) are header files that are stated at the beginning of the code.
 No code comes before include statements and they are not contained in brackets.
 1. #include <iostream> instructs the preprocessor to include a section of standard C++ code, called header iostream, that allows it to perform input and output operations.
-These give allows you to write code specific to a component, for example "#include <frc/Joystick.h>" allows you to write code to recognize joystick input.
+These allow you to write code specific to a component, for example "#include <frc/Joystick.h>" allows you to write code to recognize joystick input.
 ### Include Statement Examples:
 - #include <string>
 - #include <sstream>